useMenu

 Dynamic items#

 The above example shows sections with static items.
-Sections can also be populated from a heirarchical data structure.
+Sections can also be populated from a hierarchical data structure.
 Similarly to the props on Menu, <Section> takes an array of data using the items prop.

 import type {Selection} from 'react-stately';